 Every America's Test Kitchen recipe starts in our test kitchen.
 After weeks or months of research and recipe development—which means testing and tweaking a recipe dozens of times so that it checks all the boxes: delicious, easy to follow, and failproof—we pass it on to our volunteer at-home recipe testers for their feedback.

 As a recipe tester, you will be emailed in-development recipes.
-Recipe testers will receive one recipe per month.
-Kids and family recipe testers will receive multiple recipes each month.
-(Learn more: What’s the difference between the Recipe Tester and Kids and Families Recipe Tester Programs?).
+Recipe testers will receive one recipe per month on average.
 You can choose what to test; you are not required to test any or every recipe (but we hope you’ll want to!).
 When you test a recipe, please take the survey that accompanies it to tell us what you think.
 We will ask you questions about ingredient substitutions, recipe clarity, yields, and timing.
 And you get to rate the recipe.
-If you’re testing a recipe designed for kids and families, there are sections for kids and for parents/caregivers to fill out.

 In order to be published, recipes have to achieve an 80% “make-again score.”
 That’s right!
 Four out of five cooks who prepare a dish have to tell us they want to make it again.
 If not, the recipe goes back into the test kitchen for further work.

 Want to see this program in action?
 Check out this video from CBS' Sunday Morning.